JetBlue has just extended its seat blocking policy for several additional weeks once again.

 JetBlue guarantees you won’t sit next to a stranger

-Through July 6, 2020, JetBlue is promising that you won’t sit next to a stranger on a flight.
-With this seat distancing policy:
+Through September 8, 2020, JetBlue is promising that you won’t sit next to a stranger on a flight.
+Until recently this policy was valid through July 31, while this has now been extended for several more weeks.

 - Middle seats will be blocked on all Airbus A320 & A321 aircraft (where the configuration is 3-3)